thinkful-ei26/trisha-wc-client/README.md

 **3. User can click on “Surprise Me!” button and a random recipe will be generated.**

-**4. When a user clicks on a recipe they are taken to a display with "detailed" view Detailed view expands to additionally display:**
+**4. When a user clicks on a recipe they are taken to a display with "detailed" view.
+Detailed view expands to additionally display:**
     * ingredients
     * directions